Media Research Center: Viewpoints

 Bozell was an outspoken critic of Donald Trump during the 2016 Republican primaries, describing him as "the greatest charlatan of them all", "a "huckster" and "shameless self-promoter".
 He said, "God help this country if this man were president."
 After Trump clinched the Republican nomination, Bozell attacked the media for their "hatred" of Trump.
 Politico noted, "The paradox here is that Bozell was once more antagonistic toward the president than any journalist."
 Bozell singled out Jake Tapper for being "one of the worst offenders" in coverage of Trump.
-However, several senior MRC staff told Politico that they considered Tapper a model of fairness, although even that viewpoint has since changed.
+However, several senior MRC staff told Politico that they considered Tapper a model of fairness, although that viewpoint has since changed.

-Criticism
+Reception

 Extra!, the magazine of the progressive media watch group FAIR, criticized the MRC in 1998 for selective use of evidence.
 MRC had said that there was more coverage of government death squads in right-wing El Salvador than in left-wing Nicaragua in the 1980s, when Amnesty International stated El Salvador was worse than Nicaragua when it came to extrajudicial killings.
 Extra! also likened a defunct MRC newsletter, TV etc., which tracked the off-screen political comments of actors, to "Red Channels, the McCarthy Era blacklisting journal."

 Journalist Brian Montopoli of Columbia Journalism Review in 2005 labeled MRC "just one part of a wider movement by the far right to demonize corporate media", rather than "make the media better."